Hi, friends! I’m out in Michigan and traveling back today. I’ll be sure to share all my food and fitness adventures tomorrow!

 In steady state/ low-intensity cardio, your body burns mostly fat; this is often defined as Zone 1 (the blue).
 This is also known as your BASE.
 Keep in mind that fat is a harder fuel source to reach than sugar.
 However, it provides longer lasting energy.
 So the less power the body needs immediately, the more it can tap into that long-lasting fuel source.

 As we increase the energy demands, we move through zones 2 and 3, as the heart rate rises the body is less able to use fat as a fuel source.
 When the body is no longer able to use fat as a fuel source, it shifts to predominately burning sugar (our bodies stores sugar as glycogen in the muscles and liver for immediate use).
-At the point, your body makes the fuel source shift, that is known as your threshold or AT.
+At the point, your body makes the fuel source shift, which is known as your threshold or AT.

 Pros to HIIT Training